 BAR: Big Adaptive Rotor Project

-BAR aims to to maximize the advantages of large-scale rotors and their potential for increased energy generation.
+BAR aims to maximize the advantages of large-scale land-based rotors and their potential for increased energy generation.

 Building Better (Highly Flexible) Blades

 The past few decades have seen substantial reductions in the cost of wind energy.
 One key factor behind this trend has been the increase in average rotor size.
 Larger rotors capture more energy while limiting costs, such as operation and maintenance and balance of stations.
 Low-specific-power turbines, i.e., relatively larger rotors on the same machine rating, increase capacity factors and the availability of wind power.